c-schinner/GuessTheStatesGameApp/README.md

 # Guess the States Game App
 The Guess the States Game App is a simple interactive Python program that allows users to guess the names of various states in the United States.

 The app utilizes the Turtle graphics library for visual display and the Pandas library for data management.

 The objective of the game is to correctly guess all 50 states in the U.S.

 # Features
 Displays a blank map of the United States.

 Prompts the user to guess the names of U.S. states.

 Tracks and displays the user's progress by showing the number of states guessed correctly out of 50.

 Provides the option to exit the game at any time.

 Saves a list of states that the user has not yet guessed to a CSV file for further learning.

 # Getting Started
-# Prerequisites
 Python 3.x

 Turtle graphics library

 Pandas library

 # Installation
-Make sure you have Python installed.
-You can download it from the official Python website.
+Download the 'main.py' file

-Install the required libraries using the following commands: pip install pandas
+Install the required libraries using the following commands:

+pip install pandas

 # Usage